 Dr Khodayar Shahriyarmolki (BSc, DClinPsy, PgDip, CPsychol)

-I am a Clinical Psychologist and a specialist in the treatment of Obsessive-Compulsive Disorder, Body Dysmorphic Disorder and other anxiety disorders (including traumatic stress reactions) using Cognitive-Behavioural Therapy and Exposure and Response-Prevention (ERP).
-I completed my core training at the Institute of Psychiatry (King's College London), and my ongoing NHS commitments are at the national specialist Centre for Anxiety Disorders and Trauma at the Maudsley Hospital.
-I offer treatment and supervision face-to-face in Central London, and remotely over Skype and other online platforms.
+I am a Clinical Psychologist and a specialist in the treatment of Obsessive-Compulsive Disorder, Body Dysmorphic Disorder and other anxiety disorders (including traumatic stress reactions) using Cognitive-Behavioural Therapy (CBT) and Exposure and Response-Prevention (ERP).
+Please see my website for more information about the the type of therapy that I offer and other details about me (http://www.shahriyconsulting.co.uk/).

 Training, qualifications & experience

 I completed my doctoral and further training at the Institute of Psychiatry at King's College London.
 My ongoing NHS commitments are at the Centre for Anxiety Disorders and Trauma at the Maudsley Hospital, a well-known national specialist clinic where many of the treatments for anxiety problems were first developed and researched.
 I have been based at the Centre since 2016, where part of my role involves seeing people with very severe anxiety who have often had multiple previous courses of therapy but without significant improvement.
 I am also involved in teaching and supervision, and have published research articles in academic journals.

 I hold the following qualifications and professional registrations:

 - BSc in Psychology, University of Leeds (2006)

 - Doctor in Clinical Psychology (DClinPsy), Institute of Psychiatry (2012)